JasperW01/Set_Up_K8S_Cluster_On_AWS/README.md

 # Install A Multi-node Kubernetes Cluster on AWS EC2 Instances By Kube-aws

-In this article, we will capture full detailed steps to set up a full multi-node kubenetes cluster on AWS EC2 instances by kube-aws tool.
+In this article, we will capture fully detailed steps to set up a full multi-node kubenetes cluster on AWS EC2 instances by kube-aws tool.
 The kube-aws tool is one of the Kubernetes supported production grade tools to deploy Kubernetes on AWS EC2 instances of CoreOS.
-It's CoreOS originated and maintained by Kubernetes Incubator.
+This tool is CoreOS originated and maintained by Kubernetes Incubator.
 Refer to https://kubernetes.io/docs/getting-started-guides/aws/

 The steps are mainly sourced from CoreOS publication of https://coreos.com/kubernetes/docs/latest/kubernetes-on-aws.html and other various publications with practical adjustments.

-We are using a typical MacPro laptop to execute the steps.
+We are using a typical MacPro laptop to execute those steps.
 The Mac is on version 10.12.6.

 At the high level, the steps are as below:

 Step 1: Download kube-aws tool and set up AWS Command Line interface on the laptop.

-## Step 1 Download kube-aws and Set Up AWS CLI Tool
+## Step 1 Download Kubernetes Installation tool of kube-aws on Mac

 As the first step, we will download the kube-aws tool and set up AWS command line interface on the Mac laptop.